joyashidi/CYNIX-I/README.md

  Vulnerability Exploited: Local File Inclusion (LFI), Google lxb

- 3.1 Information Gathering
+Information Gathering

 Making use of nmap, I discovered the ip address of the target virtual machine.

 Target ip address: 192.168.56.104

 Host ip address: 192.168.56.101

-Information Gathering

 I went on further to scan the target machine, making use of nmap and discovered 2 open ports which are ports 80 and 6688 on this target machine.
 Port 80 runs HTTP but port 6688 is running SSH, we can say it is making use of an unallocated port.